Let Me Love You (DJ Snake song)

+Official remixes were released by Tiësto in November 2016 (Tiësto AFTR:HRS remix) and by R. Kelly in January 2017.

 Composition

 "Let Me Love You" is written in the key of C minor with a tempo of 100 beats per minute common time.
 The song follows a chord progression of Cm7 – E♭ – E♭/G – A♭ – E♭/G – A♭.

 Music video

 The music video for "Let Me Love You" was released on 29 November 2016 on YouTube.
-Rolling Stone magazine referred to the video as "Bonnie and Clyde with a twist" as it shows a few scenes with a outlaw couple (played by Tommy O'Brien and Emily Rudd) engaging in a high speed chase, a run in with a mob boss and kissing in their getaway car and in their motel room.
+Rolling Stone magazine referred to the video as "Bonnie and Clyde with a twist" as it shows a few scenes with an outlaw couple (played by Tommy O'Brien and Emily Rudd) engaging in a high speed chase, a run in with a mob boss and kissing in their getaway car and in their motel room.
 In the end, it is revealed that the action sequences are part of a video game and the players on the other side are in fact a kid and an unkempt and overweight adult male with virtual reality devices on.
 The video was directed by James Lees.
-The official music video has over 1 Billion views on YouTube as of 13 September 2021.
-The lyric video uploaded by Proximity has also racked up over 1 Billion views on the site.